AdobeDocs/pass.en/help/authentication/entitlement-flow.md

 1. When the AccessEnabler is informed of the user's MVPD selection, a network call is made to the backend server, and the user is redirected to the MVPD login page.

-1. Within the authentication workflow, the AccessEnabler communicates with Adobe Pass authentication and the selected MVPD to solicit the user's credentials (user ID and password) and to verify their identity.
+1. Within the authentication workflow, the AccessEnabler communicates with Adobe Pass Authentication and the selected MVPD to solicit the user's credentials (user ID and password) and to verify their identity.
 While some MVPDs redirect to their own site for the login, others require you to display their login page within an iFrame.
 Your page must include the callback that creates an iFrame, in case the customer chooses one of those MVPDs.<!-- For more information on creating a login iFrame, see  [Managing the Login IFrame](https://tve.helpdocsonline.com/managing-the-login-iframe)-->.

 1. Once the user has successfully logged in, the AccessEnabler retrieves the authentication token and informs your app that the authentication flow is complete.
 The AccessEnabler calls the `setAuthenticationStatus()` callback with a status code of 1, indicating success.
 If there is an error during the execution of these steps, the `setAuthenticationStatus()` callback is triggered with a status code of 0, indicating authentication failure, as well as a corresponding error code.